Najlaron/Diploma-Thesis/README.md

-# This repository was created as a part of my diploma thesis
+# This repository was created as a part of my diploma thesis.
 For transparency all codes, and additionally graphs, tables, etc. used in my diploma thesis are shared via this repo.

 ### What and why?